journeymanjc/P1_WeSplit/README.md

   - Apple recommends we use private with @State because usually it's tied to one view.
   - Binding state to user interface controls : Need to use 2 way binding like
       @State private var name = "" and then TextField("Enter your name", text: $name) $means two way binding.
+Day 17
+  - Locale : a massive struct built into iOS that is responsible for storing all the user's region settings.
+    .currency(code: Locale.current.currencyCode ??
+"USD"))